voltrue2/gracelog/README.md

 The output of the above code would be:

+**NOTE:** Spcing is off in this example, but the actual output would have correct spacing.

 ```
 +---------+--------------------+-----------------------------------------+------------------------+--------+----------+-----------------+
 | (index) | name               | value                                   | language               | ident  | list     | map             |